JustTemmie/steam-presence/README.md

 not a ton of games have this implementet, as i can speak from personal experience as a game dev, it's pretty hard and un-intuitive

-fetching this "enhanced rich presence" is enabled by default, but can be disabled if you like by adding `"FETCH_STEAM_RICH_PRESENCE": true,` to the config file
+fetching this "enhanced rich presence" is enabled by default

+but it can be disabled if you like by adding `"FETCH_STEAM_RICH_PRESENCE": false,` to the config file

 # Non Steam Games